-Orthorexia and anorexia share some similarities, such as the fact that those with either condition will limit the amount of food they consume.
+Orthorexia and anorexia share some similarities, such as both conditions involving limiting the amount of food someone consumes.
 Anorexia is characterized by a tracking of calories, while orthorexia is more so a fixation on the quality of the food and the concept of healthy eating.
 With proper treatment, someone can experience relief from both patterns of disordered eating.

 What Is Orthorexia?

-Orthorexia is a form of disordered eating that includes an obsession with healthy eating, so much so that it interferes with one’s day to day activities.
+Orthorexia is a form of disordered eating that includes an obsession with healthy eating, so much so that it interferes with someone’s day-to-day activities.
 Those with this condition put a lot of thought behind planning healthy meals and spending more money than they have to achieve this goal.
 They use food to feel better about themselves under the guise of healthy eating.

 Orthorexia is not currently a diagnosable condition.
 There are some behaviors that can appear innocent in nature, like reading nutrition labels.
 This may be overlooked because society tends to encourage mindful food choices.
 Orthorexia certainly is related to shame about food habits, eating, and one’s weight or body image issues.
 It could also be a response to trauma in the form of needing control.1